-Sabrage - An impressive technique for opening a champagne bottle with a ceremonial sabre or sword, by sliding the sabre along the body of the bottle to break the top of the neck clean away from the bottle without having to manually remove the cork.
-The action of the blade hitting the lip of the bottle, causes the the collar to separate cleanly from the neck - cork and all.
+Sabrage - A technique for opening a champagne bottle with a ceremonial sabre or sword, by sliding the sabre along the body of the bottle to break the top of the neck clean away from the bottle.
+The action of the blade hitting the lip of the bottle causes the collar to separate cleanly from the neck - cork and all.
 Said to originate from the swashing celebrations of Napoleon’s French armies.

-Sommelier - Professional waitrons trained to specialise in beverage
+Sommelier - Professional waitrons who specialise in beverage

 recommendation, knowledgeable about wines and beverage and pairing, usually employed in fine restaurants.

-Sparkling - Shiny and bright with flashes of light, like a sparkling diamond, sparkling eyes or the bubbles in sparkling wine or sparkling grape juice (see also effervescence, frizzante above )
+Sparkling - Shiny and bright with flashes of light, like a sparkling diamond or the bubbles in sparkling wine or sparkling grape juice.

-Sundowners - In South Africa, the activity of enjoying a few rounds of social beverages, if possible outdoors - in the garden or terrace, at the coast or on safari - with a view of the setting sun or sky.
-Often enjoyed with little bowls of snacks such as pretzels or nuts.
-A means of relaxing and celebrating the end of the day’s activities, a pre-dinner drink. ( See also aperitif above )
+Sundowners - Enjoying a few rounds of social beverages, usually outdoors - with a view of the setting sun or sky.
+Often enjoyed with bowls of snacks such as pretzels or nuts.
+Perfect for relaxing and celebrating the end of the day; a pre-dinner drink.

 Temperature - The temperature at which bubbly is served has a significant effect on its taste and texture.
-ZARI Sparkling grape should always be served chilled in frosted glassware. ( see also ice buckets above)
+Zari Sparkling Grape should always be served chilled in frosted glassware.

-Terroir - All of the elements of a vineyard - soil type, climate, region where the vineyard is situated, which influence the resulting character of the grapes and beverages produced from it.
-For example ZARI Muscat grapes from the Western Cape’s world renowned terroir, produce a grape juice on a par with the finest South Africa’s wines.
+Terroir - All of the elements of a vineyard - soil type, climate, region where the vineyard is situated which influence the character of the grapes and beverages produced from it.
+For example Zari's Muscat grapes from Robertson terroir in the Western Cape, produces a juice on a par with the finest South Africa’s wines.

 Zaritini - Classic

-Zarito - A traditional Cuban drink called a Mojito, given the ZARI treatment with the addition of muddled mint and fresh lime, to provide a refreshing summer standard without alcohol. ( See also muddler, mixology, mocktail, sundowner, zero-alcohol, soberista above)
+Zarito - A traditional Cuban drink called a Mojito, given the Zari treatment with the addition of muddled mint and fresh lime, to provide a refreshing summer drink without alcohol.